Snawoot/CV_updater/README.md

 Python script to update your CV on https://hh.ru/ every 4 hours

 ## Requirements
-You need to have installed Google Chrome browser
+You need to have installed Chromium browser.

-Also you need to install python3 and modules from requirement.txt
+Also you need to install python3 and modules from requirements.txt

 You can do it with a command

 `pip3 install -r requirements.txt `

 ## Set your account

-To set your account data you need to write your email and password in config.py
+`python3 hh_automate.py login`

-## Launch command
+## Update all resumes

-`python3 hh_automate.py`
+`python3 hh_automate.py update`